 OXFORD ARTS TRUST

-Trustees and Volunteers are responsible for the day to day running of Arts in Oxford.
+Trustees and Volunteers are responsible for the day to day running of Oxford Gallery.

-As a not-for-profit organisation, Arts in Oxford is governed by the Oxford Arts Trust.
-Our board of trustees comprises: Dr Areta Wilkinson Chair, Charlotte Davis, Bret de Thier and Miranda Brown.
+As a not-for-profit organisation, Oxford Gallery is governed by the Oxford Arts Trust.
+Our board of trustees comprises: Dr Areta Wilkinson Chair, Bret de Thier, Miranda Brown, Mark Adams and Ilona Rodgers.

 Our patron Philip Trusttum is one of New Zealand’s most recognised and celebrated contemporary painters.
 Philip graduated with a Diploma in Fine Arts from the University of Canterbury School of Art in 1964 and is represented in all major public and private collections within New Zealand.
 In 1967 he travelled on a Queen Elizabeth 11 Arts Council scholarship, and went on to work in Europe and North America.
 He was part of ANZART at the Edinburgh Arts Festival, 1984 – the same year he exhibited on New York’s 57th Street at the Jill Kornblee Gallery.
 He has shown in Sydney, New York, Melbourne, Auckland, Wellington, Dunedin and Christchurch.
 In 1998 he was the only New Zealand artist reviewed in the New York Times and in 2000 was awarded the Pollock-Krasner Foundation grant – only the second New Zealander to gain this prestigious award.